DipHE, BA (Hons), GDip and MA in Theology, Ministry and Mission

 - Full-time study for two or three years

-- Full-time mixed-mode study for two or three years (In additional to their academic studies, mixed-mode students work part-time as lay ministers in settings that contribute significant experience to their ministerial education.)
+- Mixed-mode study for two or three years (In additional to their academic studies, mixed-mode students work part-time as lay ministers in settings that contribute significant experience to their ministerial education.)

 Jeanette Kennett – Part-time Ordained Ministry Student